Effective as of: July 24, 2020

 LunaDNA takes the security and privacy of your data very seriously.
 LunaDNA uses technical, physical, and administrative controls designed to protect member Personal Data and Shared Data from unauthorized access or disclosure and to regulate the appropriate use of this information.

-We protect data via safeguards such as data backup, audit controls, access controls, data encryption, and account creation and login verification.
+We protect data via safeguards such as data backups, audit controls, access controls, data encryption, data segregation by type, and account creation and login verification.
 Our site and application program interfaces (APIs) use Secure Socket Layer (SSL) technology to encrypt all connections to and from our site and APIs to enhance security of electronic data transmissions.
-Additionally, we use standards and processes for securing and encrypting all stored member data.
+Additionally, we use nationally recommended standards and processes for securing and encrypting all stored member data.

-1. What Are Cookies?
+- What Are Cookies?
 Cookies are small pieces of information sent by a web server to a web browser which allows the server to uniquely identify the browser on each page.
 To learn more about cookies, including how you can turn them off, you can visit allaboutcookies.org.